Gamefist/Skuddbot-v2-wiki/Minigames/blackjack.md

 # Blackjack
 {% hint style="warning" %}
-* This page contains features that have not yet been released!
+This page contains features that have not yet been released!
 Features mentioned on this page may not be final.
-* This article is under construction.
 {% endhint %}

 ## Introduction